DFHack/dfhack/docs/dev/data-identity.rst

 one ``type_identity`` instance during the instantiation of another, because the order in which statically constructed objects are instantiated in C++ is unspecified for objects defined in different translation units.
-Specifically, this means that the constructor for a ``type_identity`` instance must use care in using ``df::identity_traits<T>::get`` to get the identity object of some other type because that type's identity object may not have been constructed yet.
+Specifically, this means that the constructor for a ``type_identity`` instance must use care in using ``df::identity_traits<T>::get`` to use values from the identity object of some other type, because that type's identity object may not have been constructed yet.
+The `get` operation itself is safe, but the pointer returned by `get` may point to not-yet-initialized data until at-start static data initialization is fully complete.

 Namespaces
 ==========